 Tree Protection and Removal

 Due to the nature of this project, 127 City trees will need to be removed from the Rosedale Valley Ravine and the City’s boulevard in order to carry out the work.
 Tree removals have been reviewed with the City’s Urban Forestry Division.
 Over 400 new trees and 1000 new shrubs will be planted.
 Existing trees adjacent to the construction site will be protected.
-The contractor has plans to begin tree removals south of the tunnel in 2023.
+The contractor has plans to begin tree removals south of the tunnel in Spring 2024.

 Parking Impacts